Which of the following best describes the difference between univ... | Study Prep in Pearson+

 Step 1: Understand the definition of univariate data.
 Univariate data consists of observations on a single variable.
 This means each data point represents one characteristic or measurement for each subject or unit.

 Step 2: Understand the definition of bivariate data.
-Bivariate data consists of observations on two variables for each subject.
-This means each data point includes two related measurements or characteristics for the same subject.
+Bivariate data consists of observations on two variables for each subject or unit.
+This allows us to study the relationship or association between these two variables.

-Step 3: Recognize that univariate data focuses on analyzing one variable at a time, such as calculating measures like mean, median, or creating histograms for that single variable.
+Step 3: Analyze the options given in the problem.
+The first option incorrectly associates univariate data only with probability distributions and bivariate data only with hypothesis testing, which is not accurate.

-Step 4: Recognize that bivariate data involves studying the relationship between two variables, such as using scatterplots, correlation, or regression analysis to understand how the variables interact.
+Step 4: The second option incorrectly states that univariate data requires two samples and bivariate data requires only one sample, which confuses the concept of variables with samples.

 Watch next